tcfitzgerald/IowaIdeas/README.md

 Then to run the script, ```docker exec -it IowaIdea_web_1 python manage.py mockdata```.
 The script will take a while to run as it generates the mock data.

 Finally, to view the app, simply navigate to http://localhost:8000

-### More Info
-For more detailed information about setting up the app and other common FAQs, please visit the [wiki](https://github.com/ritstudentgovernment/IowaIdea/wiki).

-## Contributing
-Feel free to open an issue or submit a pull request!
-If you have found a security issue, please do not open a public issue.
-Please email sgprod@rit.edu and sgweb@rit.edu with the issue.